jumosqu12/ScreenPlayArchitecture/README.md

 # Plugin implementation

-To use the [plugin](#) you need Gradle version 8.6 or later, to start add the following section into your **build.gradle** file.
+To use the [plugin](#) ensure you have Gradle version 8.6 or later.
+To get started, add the following section to your **build.gradle** file.

 ```groovy